 When I was younger I remember thinking suicide was a private choice and that no one else was invited into that decision.
 While it is morally neutral, and since we cannot presume to begin to comprehend the pain and the emotions that come with such an act, it isn’t something we should talk about.
 Like there was no more to be said about the subject.
 I thought this for years.

 This type of mindset started to change throughout the years when I had my first suicide attempt.

 It truly saddens me when I hear that people still believe suicide is a selfish act.
 What I want to go up and tell them is, it’s a selfless act.
 Each time I had an attempt, in my mind, I was helping out those around me.
 I thought their lives would be better off without me.

 SUICIDE IS OFTEN IMPULSIVE, IT ISN’T A THOUGHT OUT PLAN

 I didn’t plan them out.
-Each time they were very spurred of the moment and I wanna help out those around me by freeing them of me.
+Each time they were very spur of the moment.
+All I really wanted was to free those around me.

 MEDICATION DOESN’T MEAN YOU ARE SUICIDE FREE

 I suffered from undiagnosed depression throughout high school and into college before finally being diagnosed with bipolar disorder.
 During the period of time that I was on medication I had multiple suicide attempts, I lost a friend who also was on anti-depressants for months and her therapist thought she was doing okay.
 Just because the person is taking medication doesn’t mean their safe, or that suicidal thoughts cannot pop in.